What’s for Dinner?

 With Canada having so many diverse geographic regions across the country, families eat many of the same foods, and many that are different.
 What is a typical dinner meal in your neighbourhood at this time of year?
 Is it influenced by weather and local resources?

 Challenge your students to create a picture of a typical dinner plate for people in their neighbourhood at night on a weekday at this time of year.
 They can use any materials available to them and make their picture by hand or they can use a camera!

 - magazines and grocery store flyers, scissors, and glue

-While we welcome any and every idea, please be sure to keep student faces and names out of SA pictures you share!
+However, please be sure to keep student identities out of any special activity pictures you share.